hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 Beware the field `OmciManageUniMask`, `PretendFwVersion` are initiated in the binary with respective value `01000000`, `0`

 ## Getting/Setting ONU GPON Serial Number
-`Default value: 16` hexa on the back of the ONT, starts with `53434F4DA` You can test serial and/or ploam combinaison using with below command.
+Default value: 16 hex chars on the back of the ONT, starts with `53434F4DA`.
+The default S/N is the Modem-ID on the sticker.
+You can test serial and/or ploam combinaison using with below command.
 Pwd is Hexe only and can be up to 36.
 ```
 /bin/gponctl stop